syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/getting-started.md

 {% endhighlight %}

+{% endtabs %}

 ## Setting Navigation Mode

-The NavigationMode property decides the navigation mode for navigating items.
-The items can be navigated using Thumbnail or Dots.
+SfRotator provides option to display the navigating items either in Thumbnail or Dots mode.
+The navigation mode for navigating items can be decided using `NavigationMode` property.

+{% tabs %}

 {% highlight C# %}